 Amber: Salt Lake City Latin course instructor

-...to pay it forward.
+...teacher.
+Many teachers and mentors helped me achieve my dreams when I was younger, and I want to pay it forward.
 I have a bachelor's and master's degree in music performance, I was a physical science teacher's assistant for a core freshman level class in college, and I have ADHD.
 I homeschool my children, and have taught many individuals of many different neurotypes.
-I am upbeat and give my students a lot of energy and creativity to inspire engagement to the highest levels.
-I'd love to help you with what I can!
+I am upbeat and give my students a lot of energy and...

 Education & Certification